Account linking refers to the process of associating a certificate on a user’s PIV credential with their domain account.

 Use of UPN by Applications

-You may find that you have many applications that rely upon User Principal Name values.
+You may find that you have many applications that rely on User Principal Name values.
 There is no need to remove existing or stop populating new User Principal Name values in your transition to altSecurityIdentities.

 There are three steps to implement altSecurityIdentities account linking: